 The manner in which personal computers and related products are distributed and sold is changing, and new methods of distribution and sale, such as on-line shopping services, have emerged.
 Hardware and software manufacturers have sold, and may intensify their efforts to sell, their products directly to end users.
 From time to time, certain manufacturers have instituted programs for the direct sales of large order quantities of hardware and software to certain major corporate accounts.
 These types of programs may continue to be developed and used by various manufacturers.
 Certain of the Company's vendors, including Apple, Compaq and IBM, currently sell some of their products directly to end users.
 In addition, manufacturers may attempt to increase the volume of software products distributed electronically to end users.
-An increase in the volume of products sold through or used by consumers of any of these competitive programs or distributed electronically to end users could have a material adverse effect on the Company's financial position, results of operations and cash flows.
+An increase in the volume of or distributed electronically to end users could have a material adverse effect on the Company's financial position, results of operations and cash flows.